PHPOpenDocs/PHPOpenDocs/src/Learning/docs/best_practice_exceptions.md

     return sprintf("Hello %s", $name)
 }
 ```

+In that code, if the name of the user is not available, an exception is thrown and caught almost immediately. i.e. the flow of which operations are called is controlled by an exception.

 This code can be modified to check if the value is going to be available first: